Risk Factors for Autism

 Other possible risk factors include breech delivery and birth at less than 35 weeks gestation.

 —This term refers to any disorder characterized by recurrent seizures.
 A seizure can have many symptoms.
-You may lose consciousness, stare into space, have abnormal jerking of the muscles, or experience abnormalities of sensation or emotion.
+There may loss of consciousness, staring into space, abnormal jerking of the muscles, or abnormal sensations or emotions.

 - Newborn encephalopathy—This is a syndrome of disturbed brain function.
 It results in breathing difficulties, problems with reflexes, seizures, and other symptoms.